 4. A current vita (two pages only.)

 6. All information must be in electronic format.
-E-mail to tedrowd as attachments.
+Email to

 Within two months following completion of the award project, recipients must submit a detailed report to the Associate Provost of the work undertaken with a copy to the Director of Donor Relations.
 A summary of actual funds expended along with the original receipts for those expenditures must be included.
 Any funds remaining in the award that cannot be accounted for with receipts will return to the fund at that time.
 Recipients who have not submitted a report for the Dr. Newton Chun Award are ineligible for all subsequent funding from the Faculty Affairs Committee until the report is delivered.